wp-plugins/simple-intranet-directory/readme.txt

 - include a search box with email, title or department pulldown menu options and filter out specific roles/groups e.g. [employees search="yes" email="yes" title="yes" department="yes" search_exclude="administrator"]
 - set pixel width of avatar/employee photos e.g. [employees avatar="100"]
 - include only specific groups/roles, sort by last_name (or first_name) in ascending or descending (ASC/DESC) order and limit to 10 people per page (25 is default) e.g. [employees group="subscriber" sort="last_name" order="ASC" limit="10"].
+- include only specific users in a commas separated list [employees username="dsmith,rcharles"]

 6. View these and more options at the "Simple Intranet" menu item in your Dashboard or visit http://www.simpleintranet.org.